Kitura/Kitura/README.md

  .Package(url: "https://github.com/IBM-Swift/Kitura-router.git", majorVersion: 0),
  ```

-2) Swift build to add dependencies
+2) Swift build to download the dependencies.

+ Because Swift Package Manager does not compile C code, expect this step to fail because of a linker error.

   ```swift build```